PAntoine/Redmine_Pertt/README.md

    Thought the structure of the job/task items may change, will need to add start dates and durations to them.

-2. The structure of the Redmine plugin has been written and the database schema to hold and deliver the charts to the user has been started.
+2. Basic Drawing and Rails Integrated
+   The drawing is in the Rails/Redmine database and is served.
+The basic single user localStorage works.
+The muti-user case and the amended elsewhere cases have not been handled yet.

-3. The interaction of the Javascript to the Redmine backend is just being started.
+3. The Integration with users and the Issue Database is starting.

+4. Integration with the scm (git-only first) has not started.

+5. Change basic Javascript popup to use Redmine/Rails Modal popup - consistency of style.

 # Licence and copyright #
                     Copyright (c) 2012-2013  Peter Antoine